 Mission Project: to send Japanese children overseas and deepen their intercultural understanding through participating in a program of Homestay, school visits and real-life experiences in another country.

-Invitation Project: which invites Junior Ambassadors (JA’s) from the Asian-Pacific countries/ regions and deepen their international understanding through intercultural exchange programs such as Homestay, School Visits and Exchange Camps in Fukuoka, Japan (2015 – 47 countries/regions, 224 Junior Ambassadors)
+Invitation Project which invites Junior Ambassadors (JA’s) from the Asian-Pacific countries/ regions and deepens their international understanding through intercultural exchange programs such as Homestay, School Visits and Exchange Camps in Fukuoka, Japan

 BRIDGE Project: to nurture future leaders who will actively join in the activities in the BRIDGE CLUB (BC) (alumni association) whose members are former participants and are invited to Fukuoka as Peace Ambassadors (PA’s).
 They will hold meetings with the BC members from other countries.